cloudsnippets/cloudsnippets-blog/ruchira/Why Cloud.md

 [***Kubernetes***](http://kubernetes.io) is an answer to this problem.
 Kubernetes is a whole ***cloud operating system*** that can run with any ***PaaS vendor***.
 Developers can target Kubernetes during design and development and then run on any vendor's platform.

-More players can now innovate and the ecosystem is improved.
+More players can now innovate and the ecosystem is improved and more efficient.
 People's lives get better!

 ### Related Snippets